dalinqin/show_genshin_skill_cool_down/README.md

 ## Usage

+0. Download the two zip files and extract to a directory ,modify key if you like .
 1. Start the application.
 It will automatically hook into the keyboard events.
 2. Press the designated `elementSkillKey` to activate the element skill.
 3. The UI will animate the background of text blocks to indicate the cooldown status.